About Pathfinder Therapy

 Find me on linkedin:

-How I Work
+How I Work & Who I Work With

-Why "Pathfinder"
+Why Pathfinder

 BEYOND THE OFFICE

 I live in Calgary with my wife and kids.
-When I'm not working, I'm usually in the mountains, hiking, biking, snowboarding or standing still long enough to remember what matters.
+When I'm not working, I'm usually in the mountains — hiking, biking, snowboarding, or standing still long enough to remember what matters.
 I cook.
 I spend time with my mother.
 I work on a climbing game that remains, generously, a work in progress.

 Mostly, I try to practice what I ask of my clients: slow down.
 Pay attention.
 Don't let the world steal the life you're actually living while you're busy managing everything.